Floer trajectories and stabilizing divisors: Floer cohomology

-The rational fundamental class of $\ol{\M}^{< E}_2(\ul{L},\ul{D})$ defined above is an element of {\em relative} homology and we investigate its boundary.
+The rational fundamental class of the one-dimensional locus defined above is an element of {\em relative} homology and we investigate its boundary.
 Recall that the long exact sequence for relative homology includes a {\em boundary map}